sous-chefs/powershell/README.md

 ### `powershell_package_provider`

 Installs or uninstalls a Powershell package provider.
 You either need to install WMF 5.0 or include the powershell5 recipe before using this resource.
-You can also manually add providers from an internally hosted repository.
+This uses the new resource provider model and will only work with Chef 12 and above.

 #### Actions

 - :install: install a powershell provider (will pull provider executable from Microsoft)
-- :install_manual: install the specified powershell package provider to the provider assembly folder
-- :uninstall_manual: remove the specified powershell package provider assembly from the assembly folder

 #### Attribute Parameters

 - `name`: name attribute.
-Name of the package to install or uninstall.
+Name of the package provider to install.
-- `file_name`: specifies the name of the file to be placed manually in the package provider directory
-- `file_source`: specifies source of the file to be placed in the package provider directory
-- `file_checksum`: specifies checksum to verify the file to be placed in the package provider directory

 #### Examples